 Ultimately, the best payment gateway isn’t just a tool—it’s a partner that helps you deliver a better customer experience and run your business more efficiently.

-Stax offers an all-in-one platform that supports multiple payment types and methods, including online payments.
-Stax integrates with various payment gateways so you can enhance the functionality and data for your existing shopping cart and eCommerce site.
+Stax offers an all-in-one platform that serves as both the payment processor and the payment gateway.
+Our proprietary API and gateway integrate directly with your existing shopping cart and ecommerce site, eliminating the need to manage contracts with separate gateway providers.
 What’s more, Stax connects with some of the market’s top ERP software, allowing enterprises to streamline their financial processes and unlock higher business efficiency.

 All of the above, combined with Stax’s ability to support virtually all types of payments, make it an excellent solution for SMBs, enterprises, ISVs, and SaaS companies.